Categories

 True, getting into and maintaining a hedge fund is costly, but it is one of the best vehicles during a downturn.
 Most hedge fund managers will employ different techniques such as derivatives, leveraging, and especially short selling, where you will make a profit if the value of an asset falls, which is perfect during an economic downturn.

-4. Study about returns
+4. Study About Returns

 Since the market dictates that we watch the pennies, you have to assess the return promised by each deal before making a decision.
 For instance, you must be smarter in evaluating whether to pay off debt or invest.
 For example, instead of increasing payments towards offsetting the mortgage, you would be better off investing that money elsewhere, especially if the returns are much higher than the inflation rate.